TL;DR

 Things I Would Do Differently…

 While it was outside of my control, I wish I had been brought into the design process earlier.
-Having that involvement from the start could have allowed us to shape a stronger overall strategy and save valuable time during execution.
+Having that involvement from the start would have allowed us to shape a stronger overall strategy and save valuable time during execution.

 I would have advocated more strongly for keeping a larger portion of the registration flow within the site itself.
 Unfortunately, given the tight deadline, we had to rely on external steps, but in the future this change would make the experience far more seamless for volunteers.